ysraell/random-forest-mc/README.md

 ### TODO v0.2:

+- Validate the inherent treatment for new categorical values.
 - Add parallel processing using or TQDM or csv2es style.
+- Mssing data issue:
     - Prediction with missing values: `useTree` must be functional and branching when missing value, combining classes at leaves with their probabilities.
+    - Data Imputation using the Forest.
 - [Plus] Add a method to return the list of feaures and their degrees of importance.

 ### TODO v0.3: